Budapest Hungary Travel Guide

 Pleasant weather for walking, fewer crowds, reasonable prices for travel and lodging, beautiful spring blooms or autumn foliage.

-Variable weather requiring flexible attire, cooler evenings needing extra warm clothing, some outdoor activities can potentially have limited hours.
+Unpredictable weather requiring flexible attire, cooler evenings needing warm layers, some outdoor activities may have limited hours.

 November, January-March

-Lowest prices for flights and accommodation, minimal crowds, peaceful museum visits and geothermal bath experiences, Christmas markets are a major attraction.
+Lowest prices for flights and accommodation, minimal crowds, peaceful museum visits and geothermal bath experiences, Christmas marketplaces are a major attraction.

-Cold and often grey weather, shorter daylight hours, some outdoor sights on reduced schedules, snow and ice could influence walking and public transport.
+Cold and often grey weather, less sun, some outdoor attractions on reduced schedules, snow and ice could influence walking and public transport.

-Hungary is part of the Schengen Area, simplifying travel for many visitors.
-Non-PEOPLE from the eu/eea without a visa-free agreement generally obtain a Schengen Visa for short stays (up to 90 days within any 180-day period).
+Hungary forms part of the Schengen Area, simplifying travel for plenty of travelers.
+Non-EU/EEA citizens without a visa-free agreement generally obtain a Schengen Visa for short stays (for a MAXIMUM of 90 days in any 180-day period).
 Apply through the Hungarian embassy or consulate in your home country.
 The application requires forms, documents that support your claim, and an interview.
 Commence this process well before your planned travel date.

-Three months validity beyond departure from Schengen, not older THAN 10 years, two blank pages.
+Three months validity beyond departure from Schengen, issued within 10 years, two blank pages.
 Consider IVisa or VisaHQ for services.

 (If applicable) Ensure it is correctly stamped in your passport.